AFLplusplus/AFLplusplus/docs/env_variables.md

         LTO - LTO instrumentation (see below)
-        CTX - context sensitive instrumentation (see below) NGRAM-x - deeper previous location coverage (from NGRAM-2 up to NGRAM-16) In CLASSIC (default) can can also specify CTX and/nor NGRAM, seperate the options with a comma "," then, e.g.:
+        CTX - context sensitive instrumentation (see below) NGRAM-x - deeper previous location coverage (from NGRAM-2 up to NGRAM-16) In CLASSIC (default) and CFG/INSTRIM you can also specify CTX and/or NGRAM, seperate the options with a comma "," then, e.g.:
-        AFL_LLVM_INSTRUMENT=CLASSIC,CTX,NGRAM-4
+        AFL_LLVM_INSTRUMENT=CFG,CTX,NGRAM-4
+      Not that this is a good idea to use both CTX and NGRAM :)

 ### LTO